meerkat-manor/salainen/src/cmd/README.md

 ###  Scripting

-As the **salainen** program can exceute natively on a many platforms, you can use it in scripts such as ``bash`` or ``powershell`` to fetch secrets and then use secret value in accessing secured assets.
+As the **salainen** program can execute natively on a many platforms, you can use it in scripts such as ``bash`` or ``powershell`` to fetch secrets and then use secret value in accessing secured assets.

-Commonly you might save secrets in environment variables, and with **salainen** you can continue to do so, but you now have the option of making them more dynamic or slecting alternative, more secure methods.
+Commonly you might save secrets in environment variables, and with **salainen** you can continue to do so, but you now have the option of making them more dynamic or selecting alternative, more secure methods.

 You can pipe the secret from the command like so: